realJohnAdex/API-Development-and-Documentation-project/API_reference.md

 #### GET '/questions?page=${integer}'

-- Fetches a paginated set of questions, a total number of questions, all categories and current category string.
+- Retrieves a paginated list of questions, and the total number of questions, all categories, and the current category string.
-- Request Arguments: `page` - integer
+- Request Arguments: integer 'page'
-- Returns: An object with list of 10 paginated questions, total questions, object including all categories, and current category string, and 'success' boolean.
+- Returns: An object containing a list of ten paginated questions, the total number of questions, an object containing all categories, the current category string, and the boolean 'success'.
 - Sample: `curl http://127.0.0.1:5000/questions?page=1`

 ```json